 What we do

-At Minus18, we aim to improve the lives of same sex attracted and gender diverse (SSAGD) youth; to empower them, connect them with others and help them understand themselves.
-We do this through social events, resource production, partnering with other community groups, and awareness raising.
-Each year our events and projects reach more than 60,000 youth right across Australia.Minus18 has two key philosophies underlying the management of all projects:
+At Minus18, we aim to improve the lives of lesbian, gay, bisexual, trans and intersex (LGBTI) youth; to empower them, connect them with others and help them understand themselves.
+We do this through events, supporting resources, and campaigns.
+Each year our events and resources reach more than 160,000 youth right across Australia.Minus18 has two key philosophies underlying the management of all projects:

 1. YOUTH EMPOWERING YOUTH.

 Minus18 believe that the best and most effective way to empower young people is for other young people to be the ones engaging with them.
-As such, all Minus18 projects are imagined, organised and run by the Minus18 Crew to ensure everyone who attends leaves empowered.
+As such, all Minus18 projects are imagined, organised and run by the Minus18 Crew to foster a real sense of connection.

 2. SOCIAL INCLUSION.

 Social isolation due to location, bullying and homophobia can lead to mental illness and lack of confidence.
 Minus18 combat social isolation through providing a place where young people feel they belong and are 100% safe.
-Because of this, participation in a Minus18 event has been proven to improve mental wellbeing in young people.
+Participation in Minus18 events and programs has been reported to improve mental wellbeing and confidence in LGBTI young people.

 Why we do it

-Being Same Sex Attracted or Gender Diverse isn’t always easy, and it can be even more confusing and isolating when you don’t know other people who are going through the same experiences as you.
+Being LGBTI isn’t always easy, and it can be even more confusing and isolating when you don’t know other people who are going through the same experiences as you.
 Unfortunately, because of homophobia and isolation, SSAGD young people experience higher rates of mental illness and suicide than heterosexual young people.

-75% of SSAGD young people in Australia experience homophobic abuse - most of this occurring at school.
+75% of LGBTI young people in Australia experience homophobic or transphobic abuse due to their identity.

-As a result, SSAGD young people are 2x more likely to experience anxiety or depression and 3x more likely to attempt suicide.
+As a result, LGBTI young people are 2x more likely to experience anxiety or depression and 3x more likely to attempt suicide.

-We know that the best remedy for social isolation is to provide a place where same sex attracted youth can make friends in a safe and fun atmosphere.
+We know that the best remedy for social isolation is to provide a place where LGBTI youth can make friends in a safe and fun atmosphere.
 While Minus18 is promoted to young people as a social environment, it’s really so much more.
 We’re about improving the mental wellbeing of young people, increases their self-confidence and overall making their lives better.

 Who we work with